UCLA Bruins men's soccer

+History

 Admissions bribery scandal

 On March 12, 2019, head coach Jorge Salcedo was arrested, and indicted by a federal grand jury in Boston for conspiracy to commit racketeering for alleged participation in the 2019 college admissions bribery scandal.
 His indictment charged Salcedo with taking $200,000 in bribes to help two students, one in 2016 and one in 2018, get admitted to UCLA using falsified soccer credential admission information.
 As a result, he was placed on leave by UCLA from his coaching position at the school.
 On March 21, 2019, it was announced that he had resigned.